-Canon G1 X versus Canon T6s
+Canon G1 X vs T6s

 The Canon PowerShot G1 X and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were revealed to the public, respectively, in January 2012 and February 2015.
 The G1X is a fixed lens compact, while the T6s is a DSLR.
 The cameras are based on an 1.5-inch (G1X) and an APS-C (T6s) sensor.
-The G1X has a resolution of 14.2 megapixel, whereas the T6s provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G1X has a resolution of 14.2 megapixels, whereas the T6s provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon G1 X vs Canon T6s
+Body comparison: Canon G1 X vs T6s

 An illustration of the physical size and weight of the Canon G1 X and the Canon T6s is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6s is notably larger (41 percent) than the Canon G1 X. In this context, it is worth noting that neither the G1X nor the T6s are weather-sealed.